Skip to content

 env:

-- name: dynamic-date
+- name: dynamic

 command: mkdir -p /backup/`date +%Y%m%d`